astroML/text_errata/README.md

 Page 79: The notion that kurtosis is a measure of the "peakedness" of the distribution is incorrect: it measures the power in the wings (or the tail extremity) of a distribution.

+Page 90: Figure 3.9, horizontal label is "x" should be, according to Eq.
+3.50, "k".

 Page 95: in the Python code preamble 'is implemented in "scipy.stats.cauchy"' should be replaced with "scipy.stats.laplace".

 Page 99: The line below Eq.
 (3.60) should say "Note that for k = 1 this distribution is a Cauchy distribution", not "k = 2".